pja6/LandingPage/README.md

-# DIY Landing Page
+# Paul Aguilar Landing Page

-> Make your own landing page with your own content, and design.
+> My landing page with my content and design.

 ## What Is This?
 My DIY Landing Page with these features.